How to Extend the Life of Your ATV?

 8) Check the Spark Plugs:

 This part is easy enough to check yourself so long as you know what you are looking for.
 Simply remove the spark plug and check its condition.
-If it is corroded or worn, there could be potential problems with your engine that extend beyond the lifespan of an average spark plug (typically 25,000 miles).
+If it is rusted or worn, there could be potential problems with your engine that extend beyond the lifespan of an average spark plug (typically 25,000 miles).

 9) Battery: